DerevenetsArtyom/DjangoGirls/README.md

 P.S.
-Only with the book.Maybe< I will extend it using "Django Girls Tutorial: Extensions"
+Only with the book.Maybe, I will extend it using "Django Girls Tutorial: Extensions"